Davos Docs

 Why Did We Decide to Make Davos Bridge?

-First, Davos Bridge eliminates the need to use conventional "lock-and-mint" bridge, which locks DUSD on the source chain (potential security problem) and mints a synthetic bridged version on the destination chain (liquidity fragmentation and poor UX).
+First, Davos Bridge eliminates the need to use conventional , which locks DUSD on the source chain (potential security problem) and mints a synthetic bridged version on the destination chain (liquidity fragmentation and poor UX).

 Besides this, there are more important reasons to the "why":